Alexenon/Alexenon/README.md

-# Hi everyone, I'm Alex aka Alexenon/Hazzardy 😏
+# Hi everyone, I'm Alex 👾

 ### I'm a Beginner Developer that loves to study 🖥💡